ArduPilot/ardupilot_wiki/plane/source/docs/automatic-landing.rst

 .. note::

-   Remove propeller while configuring ESCs.
+   Remove propeller while configuring ESCs and thrust parameters

 Configure your ESC for reverse thrust by changing it's neutral point.
 Many ESC require custom firmware to accomplish this.
 Search google or